-- 1. Read the CXFS release notes to learn about any late-breaking changes in the installation procedure. - 2.
-Install the OS software according to the directions in the OS documentation (if not already done). - 3.
+- 1. Read the CXFS release notes to learn about any late-breaking changes in the installation procedure. - Install the OS software according to the directions in the OS documentation (if not already done). - 3.
 Install and verify the RAID.
 See the CXFS Administration Guide for SGI InfiniteStorage and the release notes. - 4.
 Install and verify the switch.
 See the CXFS Administration Guide for SGI InfiniteStorage and the release notes. - 5.
 Obtain the CXFS server-side license key.
 For more information about licensing, see "License Keys" on page 9 and CXFS Administration Guide for SGI InfiniteStorage.

-If you want to access an XVM cluster mirror volume from client-only nodes in the cluster, you must have a valid XVM cluster mirror license installed on the server-capable nodes.
+If you want to access an XVM cluster mirror volume from client-only nodes in the cluster, you must have a valid XVM cluster mirror license installed on the server-capable administration nodes.
 No additional license key is needed on the client-only nodes.
 The client-only node will automatically acquire a mirror license key when the CXFS client service is started on the node.

 - 6. Install and verify the host bus adapter (HBA) and driver. - 7.
 Prepare the node, including adding a private network.
-See "Preinstallation Steps for Windows" on page 183. - 8.
-Install the CXFS software. - 9.
-Perform any required post-installation configuration steps. - 10.
-Configure the cluster to define the new client-only node in the pool, add it to the cluster, start CXFS services, and mount filesystems.
-See Chapter 9, "Cluster Configuration" on page 221. - 11.
+See "Preinstallation Steps for Windows" on page 209. - 8.
+Install the RPMs containing the CXFS client packages onto the server-capable administration node and transfer the appropriate client packages to the corresponding client-only nodes. - 9.
+Perform any required post-installation configuration steps. - Configure the cluster to define the new client-only node, add it to the cluster, start CXFS services, and mount filesystems.
+See Chapter 10, "Cluster Configuration" on page 255. - 11.
 Start CXFS services on the client-only node to see the mounted filesystems.

-If you run into problems, see the OS-specific troubleshooting section and Chapter 10, "General Troubleshooting" on page 237.
+If you run into problems, see the OS-specific troubleshooting section, Chapter 11, "General Troubleshooting" on page 271, and the troubleshooting chapter in CXFS Administration Guide for SGI InfiniteStorage.